Road to 3D Gaussian Splatting

 Implicit Representations

-These include Neural Randiance Fields (NeRFs) and Gaussian Splatting, which will be discussed in detail in later sections.
+These include Neural Radiance Fields (NeRFs) and Gaussian Splatting, which will be discussed in detail in later sections.

 Neural Radiance Fields (NeRFs)